-To date, details of how gravity waves interact with the stratospheric jet are still unclear.
+- [46] To date, details of how gravity waves interact with the stratospheric jet are still unclear.
 Without proper understanding of gravity waves, our ability to understand present climate and its evolution using chemistry-climate models is tenuous.
 Pawson [1997] suggested that gravity waves can trigger strong wintertime polar vortex disturbances, associated with rapid warming of the polar stratosphere.
-These warming events can couple with near-surface climate through their influence on the leading mode of climate variability, referred to as the "Annular Modes" [Baldwin and Dunkerton, 2001; Limpasuvan et al., 2004; 2005].
+These warming events can couple with near-surface climate through their influence on the leading mode of climate variability, referred to as the "Annular Modes" [Baldwin and Dunkerton, 2001; Limpasuvan et al., 2004, 2005].
 Furthermore, breaking gravity waves along the vortex's edge can induce a residual circulation that can substantially warm the Arctic stratopause/upper stratosphere region in the vortex core through adiabatic descent [Hitchman et al., 1989].
-The warming over Eureka observed by Duck et al. [2000], when the vortex is not greatly displaced off the pole, appeared to support this mechanism.

-This paper demonstrates the feasibility of ARPS as a tool to improve our understanding of gravity waves.
-In our case study, we tried to perform a simulation with the most realistic flow condition over the troposphere and the stratosphere in an effort to link the upper stratospheric gravity waves to their possible tropospheric source(s).
+The warming over Eureka observed by Duck et al. [2000], when the vortex is nearly over the pole, appeared to support this mechanism. - [47] This paper demonstrates the feasibility of ARPS as a tool to improve our understanding of gravity waves.
+In our case study, we tried to perform a simulation with the most realistic flow conditions throughout the troposphere and the stratosphere in an effort to link the upper stratospheric gravity waves to their possible tropospheric source(s).
 Moreover, with the enhanced horizontal resolution, we are able to diagnose the effects of gravity waves on the prevailing flow that are difficult to observe because of their scales.
 In choosing this 24 January 2005 case, our intention was not to completely validate or verify the model.
-Rather, this case (as mentioned in the Introduction) is inherently interesting for its large gravity waves (observed by AIRS) and their occurrence in the presence of an unusually cold vortex.
-It is obvious that existing mesoscale models (the present model included) can not perfectly simulate gravity waves.
-However, we do believe that these models can be reasonably used to examine gravity waves and help us address the potential impact of gravity wave breaking on the stratospheric dynamics.

-Regardless, we note that further validation of the model with local soundings and satellite data is needed to fully gain confidence of the extended ARPS model and in validating fine-scale simulated structures.
-As recommended by Alexander and Barnet [2006], complementary usage of high-resolution model such as ARPS and satellite observations (like AIRS) is the most likely path toward improving the incorporation of gravity wave influences into global climate models.
+Rather, this case (as mentioned in section 1) is particularly interesting for its large amplitude gravity waves (observed by AIRS) and their occurrence in the presence of an unusually cold vortex.
+It is obvious that existing mesoscale models (the present model included) cannot perfectly simulate gravity waves.
+There will always be, for example, inherent assumptions, mathematical/computational constraints including resolution and terrain representation, and other physical parameterizations in the model setup that continually must be dealt with, even if computing resources allow for greater resolution.
+However, we do believe that the ARPS can be reasonably used to examine gravity waves and help us address the potential impact of gravity wave forcing on the stratospheric dynamics. - [48] Regardless, we note that further validation of the model with local soundings and satellite data is needed to fully gain confidence in the extended ARPS model and in validating fine-scale simulated structures.
+As recommended by Alexander and Barnet [2006], complementary usage of high-resolution models such as ARPS and satellite observations (like AIRS) is the most likely path toward improving the incorporation of gravity wave influences into global climate models.
 Similarly, sensitivity studies of the model results will also be important.
-For example, based on the MM5, Leutbecher and Volkert [2000] found that increasing surface friction on the terrain slopes reduces the excited gravity wave amplitudes in the stratosphere and higher model horizontal resolution enhances the amplitude.
-Further validation and sensitivities studies will be the focus of our future work.
+For example, on the basis of the MM5, Leutbecher and Volkert [2000] found that increasing surface friction on the terrain slopes reduces the excited gravity wave amplitudes in the stratosphere and higher model horizontal resolution enhances the amplitude.
+Further validation and sensitivities studies will be the focus of future work.